 - 11.10.1.
 Unit members shall immediately report to their supervisors all threats of physical harm or cases of assault and/or battery suffered by them in connection with their employment. - 11.10.2.
-Any student who has caused, attempted to cause, or threatened to cause physical injury to a unit member or who violates the district Zero Tolerance Policy shall be suspended, expelled or otherwise disciplined in accordance with district student discipline or Zero Tolerance procedures. - 11.10.3.
+Any student who has caused, attempted to cause, or threatened to cause physical injury to a unit member or who violates the district Zero Tolerance Policy shall be suspended, expelled or otherwise disciplined in accordance with district student discipline or Zero Tolerance procedures.
+(See 44014 under Appendix Q School Safety) - 11.10.3.
 The supervisor and other district personnel with assigned responsibilities shall take appropriate action and shall inform the unit member affected of the action taken.
 The appropriate actions shall be specified in a district emergency procedure that defines the actions to be taken and fixes the responsibility for the actions. - 11.10.4.
-Site administrators shall notify unit members of students assigned to their classrooms who have been convicted of serious offenses and/or have been formally suspended at other schools as soon as such information becomes available. - 11.10.5.
+Site administrators shall notify unit members of students assigned to their classrooms who have been convicted of serious offenses and/or have been formally suspended at other schools as soon as such information becomes available.
+(See 49079 under Appendix Q School Safety) - 11.10.5.
 The requirements of Section 11.10 shall be brought to the attention of unit members in each school at the beginning of each school year.